- Riding the stunning coastal road from Alghero to Bosa

 - Ascent: 1,000 Metres Approx.

-Our arrival in Bosa along the River Temo is spectacular; traditional fishing boats moored along the riverbank, ancient tanneries reflecting in the water, the colourful pastel colours of Bosa ahead reaching up towards the Malaspina Castle.
+We arrive in Bosa along the River Temo passing the traditional fishing boats moored along the riverbank, ancient tanneries reflecting in the water and the colourful pastel tones of Bosa ahead reaching up towards the Malaspina Castle.

-Re-fuelled we head off on the last stretch for today, following the road down the river to Bosa Marina and taking the gradual climb up towards Magomandas.
-Our destination for today is Tresnuraghes, a small quiet village on the high plateau.
+Our final section continues along the river to Bosa Marina before climbing gradually towards Magomandas and then finally our destination for today, Tresnuraghes, a small quiet village on the high plateau.
 With spa and swimming pool facilities, there is time to relax before we head out for dinner.

 - Meals: Breakfast, lunch, dinner